NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/distributed_dataparallel.rst

     * **Exercises:** 10 min

         **Objectives:**
             #.
-Learn how to use multiple GPUs in training using data parallelism.
+Learn how to use multiple GPUs in training using distributed data parallelism.
+            #.
+Train the model using PBS a job script.

 Components of a distributed data parallel model: